- Italicize the titles of books or long poems published as books:

 A little further to make thee room:

-- Indicate the omission of a line or more in the middle of a poetry quotation set off from the text by a line of spaced periods approximately the length of a complete line of the quoted poem.
+• Indicate the omission of a line or more in the middle of a block quotation with a row of spaced periods roughly the length of a full line of the quoted poem.

 The closing stanza of “The Tyger” echoes the opening stanza almost exactly: